Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

-\begin{proof} Consider a polynomial-time enumerable family of hypergraphs $\bra{G_k}_{k=1}^\infty$ as in the statement of \cref{th PBO hard} with $r(k)$ equal to a constant $r \ge 2$.
-For every positive $k$, let $\G_k$ be the set of all hypergraphs with rank $r$ and with treewidth $k$.
-Then, $G_k \in \G_k$ for every positive $k$.
-Let $f$ be an algorithm that solves any instance $\Lambda_k$ of \cref{prob PBO} on a signed hypergraph with underlying hypergraph in $\G_k$, in time $T(k) \cdot \poly(\|\Lambda_k\|)$. \cref{th PBO hard} implies that, assuming $\NP \not\subseteq \BPP$, $T(k)$ grows super-polynomially in $k$. \end{proof}
+Note that \cref{th PBO hard} also holds if $r(k)$ is a constant greater than or equal to two.
 Together with Theorem~\ref{th: alphaPoly}, \cref{th PBO hard} suggests that for pseudo-Boolean optimization on signed hypergraphs of log-poly rank, a bounded treewidth is a necessary and sufficient condition for tractability.
-It is important to note that the log-poly rank assumption is the key here, as otherwise such a conclusion is not valid, see for example~\cref{extended}.
-Similar to our discussion following \cref{cor treewidth k}, there is a subtle gap between these necessary and sufficient conditions; that is, to the best of our knowledge, for treewidth $k$ satisfying $k \in \omega(\log n_k)$ and $k \in o(n_k^{1/c})$ for any constant integer $c$, no tractability or intractability result is known.
+It is important to note that the log-poly rank assumption is the key here, as otherwise such a conclusion is not valid (see, for example,~\cref{extended}).
+Similar to our discussion following \cref{th treewidth}, there is a subtle gap between these necessary and sufficient conditions; that is, to the best of our knowledge, for treewidth $k$ satisfying $k \in \omega(\log n_k)$ and $k \in o(n_k^{1/c})$ for any constant integer $c$, no tractability or intractability result is known.